-The deferred share unit plan of the Corporation was adopted on June 12, 2013 and subsequently amended and restated effective as at October 20, 2013 (the "DSU Plan").
+The deferred share unit plan of the Corporation was adopted on June 12, 2013 and subsequently amended and restated effective as at October 20, 2013 and on August 4, 2022 (the "DSU Plan").
 The objective of the DSU Plan is to promote a greater alignment of interests between Eligible Participants (defined below) and Shareholders.
-Deferred share units ("DSUs") are a notional unit granted or credited to an Eligible Participant's account that, subject to the provisions of the DSU Plan, entitles an Eligible Participant to receive, on a deferred basis, a Share (purchased on the secondary market) or the cash equivalent thereof, at the discretion of the Corporation, upon redemption, unless such DSU expires prior to being settled.
-DSUs may be granted to any Director (an "Eligible Director") or employee of the Corporation (or any subsidiary of the Corporation) designated by the Board (an "Eligible Employee". and together with an Eligible Director, an "Eligible Participant").
-Eligible Director's may elect to receive up to 100% of their annual retainer for service on the Board, but no less than \$65,000 in the case of Directors and \$107,500 in the case of the Chair, in the form of DSUs.
-Eligible Employees may elect to receive up to 100% of their annual base compensation and short-term incentive plan payment in the form of DSUs.
+Deferred share units ("DSUs") are a notional unit granted or credited to an Eligible Participant's account that, subject to the provisions of the DSU Plan, entitles an Eligible Participant to receive, on a deferred basis, a Share (purchased on the secondary market) or the cash equivalent thereof, at the discretion of the Corporation, upon redemption, unless such DSU expires prior to being settled, DSUs may be granted to any Director (an "Eligible Director") or employee of the Corporation (or any subsidiary of the Corporation) designated by the Board (an "Eligible Employee", and together with an Eligible Director, an "Eligible Participant").
+Beginning in 2023, Eligible Directors may elect to receive up to 100% of their annual retainer for service on the Board in either cash or DSUs.
+Eligible Employees may elect to receive up to 100% of their annual base compensation and shortterm incentive plan payment in the form of DSUs.
 DSUs are not assignable or transferable other than by will or the laws of descent and distribution.